ICT4H/atomfeed/doc/event-driven.md

 Consuming feeds
 ---------------

-A client of an Atom feed keeps track of the unique identifier of the most recent entry it has processed.
-Because the entries are time ordered, and the only change is to add new entries onto the front of the feed, clients can work backwards till they find the oldest entry they have not yet processed, and then work forwards through the feed processing each event in turn.
+A consumer of an Atom feed keeps track of the unique identifier of the most recent entry it has processed.
+Because the entries are time ordered, and the only change is to add new entries onto the front of the feed, consumers can work backwards till they find the oldest entry they have not yet processed, and then work forwards through the feed processing each event in turn.

 For example, a consumer might know that it has most recently processed the entry with id "urn:uuid:fc374b00-75c7-11e2-bcfd-0800200c9a66".

-This client wants to check if there are any more recent entries, so it issues a GET request on http://example.com/notifications, which is the published entry-point of the feed.
+This consumer wants to check if there are any more recent entries, so it issues a GET request on http://example.com/notifications, which is the published entry-point of the feed.

     <?xml version="1.0">
         <feed xmlns="http://www.w3.org/2005/Atom">